-Join one of our expert guides on a tour to the battlefields of the Meuse-Argonne, follow the battle and see how it developed.
+Join one of our Expert guides on a tour of the Meuse-Argonne to follow the battle and see how it developed.

 The Meuse-Argonne Offensive was the greatest battle fought by the American Army in the First World War.
 It involved the majority of the AEF and was a complex operation.
 The German Army had spent four year fortifying their defences in the rough, hilly terrain of the region and the AEF had to smash through these defences to capture the important rail hub at Sedan.
 Its seizure effectively destroy the rail network supporting the German Army in France and Flanders and force the enemy's withdrawal from the occupied territories.

 The bulk of the AEF forces employed in the initial onslaught were transferred from the St Mihiel Salient in preparation for the offensive.
 There new sector extended some thirty miles east to west to the north and northwest of Verdun.
 It was from here that they would launch their assault that would in six weeks result in 26,277 killed and 95,786 wounded.

 Our 3-days / 2-nights Flexi Tour

 Our tour starts when we collect you from your agreed pick-up point in the Meuse-Argonne area at 09:00 hrs.
 Lunch will be local purchase, is not included and will be eaten at a convenient location during the day.